TotallyInformation/node-red-contrib-uibuilder/docs/pre-defined-msgs.md

 ## Message types

-uibuilder has two general types of pre-defined message.
+uibuilder has three general types of pre-defined message.

 - Input UI configuration messages

-  Input messages containing a `msg._ui` property will not trigger the client libraries on-change method.
-Instead it is passed through the clients UI building functions and will "hydrate" the configuration data into HTML that is inserted into the browsers DOM (e.g. it updates the UI).
+  Input messages containing a `msg._ui` property are pre-processed by the client's UI building functions and will "hydrate" the configuration data into HTML that is inserted into the browsers DOM (e.g. it updates the UI).

+  Such messages do not trigger the `onChange('msg', ...)` or `onTopic(topic, ...)` functions.

+- Input command messages

+  Input messages containing a `msg._uib` property are pre-processed by the client's command handler.
+This lets you control the client and change its settings from Node-RED.

+  Such messages do not trigger the `onChange('msg', ...)` or `onTopic(topic, ...)` functions.

 - Output control messages

   A number of standard control messages may be output from the lower output port of the uibuilder node.
 These may be informational, control caching, notify of errors